jtv/libpqxx/include/pqxx/doc/datatypes.md

 `sprintf`, they may obey whatever locale is currently set on the system.
-That means that a simple integer like 1000000 may come out as "1000000" on your system, but as "1,000,000" on mine, or as "1.000.000" for somebody else, and on an Indian system it may be different again.
-Check the documentation for such functions, and set the C locale if necessary.
-Or if you can, use the libpqxx conversions for the pre-existing types.
+That means that a simple integer like 1000000 may come out as "1000000" on your system, but as "1,000,000" on mine, or as "1.000.000" for somebody else, and on an Indian system it may be "1,00,000".
+Values coming from or going to the database should be in non-localised formats.
+You can use libpqxx functions for those conversions: `pqxx::from_string`, `pqxx::to_string`, `pqxx::to_buf`.

 ### `into_buf`